radwankakar/infrastructure/docs/adr/0011-jenkins-vpn-setup.md

 ### Redeploy Jenkins instance

 * Good, Jenkins would be in private subnet, which is best practice given security considerations
-* Bad, Jenkins redeploy required - this is a greater lift from the team, most of whom do not have access at the time
+* Bad, Jenkins redeploy required - this is a greater lift from the team, most of whom do not have access at the time.
+We also plan to stop using Jenkins as part of our future improvements to the system which means the redployed instance will likely be taken out of use.
 * Bad, would require communication to OHS teams